jotozhun/bootcampglobant2023/README.md

 ## How to Run
 1. Compile the program using a Java compiler.
-2. Run the compiled program.
+2. Run the the file MyBank.java
 3. Follow the on-screen menu prompts to create users, bank accounts, and perform banking operations.

 ### Important Note